andreioprisor/consite_public/README.md

 - **Suppliers:** Maintains records of all suppliers.
 - **Products:** Lists all the products bought.

-### Intelligent Document Processing with LLMs

-The system includes a sophisticated Parser module (`invoice_parser/`) that processes documents through a three-step pipeline:

-1. **Text Extraction**: Identifies and extracts text boxes along with their bounding boxes from PDF documents
-2. **Alignment Retention Algorithm**: Applies a proprietary algorithm to assemble the extracted text into a string that maintains the original PDF alignment
-3. **Data Parsing**: Utilizes inference on a finely tuned LLAMA 3.1 model to convert the structured text into JSON format

 ## Run with Docker

 1. Clone this repository